jnury/stunip/README.md

     > .\stunip.exe
     123.45.67.89

-Output will be the [XOR Mapped Address](https://datatracker.ietf.org/doc/html/draft-ietf-behave-rfc3489bis-02#section-10.2.12) returned by the STUN server when binding to it.
+Output is the [XOR Mapped Address](https://datatracker.ietf.org/doc/html/draft-ietf-behave-rfc3489bis-02#section-10.2.12) returned by the STUN server when binding to it.
 This IP is the public IP address of your host (or your Internet router).

 With a custom STUN server: